TomasAAM/portfolio/README.md

 ---

 ### 2. **USING LLMS TO HELP IN PHONE BUYING DECISION (IN PROGRESS)**
-- **Description**: In this project, I am using Llama 3.2 to help people who may not necessarily be familiar with technology make the best decision when buying a new phone.
+- **Description**: In this project, I am using Llama 3.2 to help people who might not be familiar with technology, make the best decision when buying a new phone.
 The goal is for the chatbot to recommend the best option based on their preferences and phone needs.
 - **Tools used**: Llama, Ollama, Selenium, BeautifulSoup, Streamlit
 - **Techniques and models**: Llama3.2
 - **Results**: In process